-- 90. DHS has issued a number of directives and policies that relate to First Amendment-protected activity and to transfers.
-Upon information and belief, these directives and policies were still operative when Dr. Khan Suri was detained and transferred. - 91.
-On May 17, 2019, during the first Trump Administration, DHS Acting Secretary Kevin McAleenan issued guidance to all DHS employees that "DHS does not profile, target, or discriminate against any individual for exercising his or her First Amendment rights."
+- 81. DHS has issued a number of directives and policies that relate to First Amendmentprotected activity and to transfers.
+Upon information and belief, these directives and policies were still operative when Dr. Khan Suri was detained and transferred. - 82.
+On May 17, 2019, during the first Trump Administration, DHS Acting Secretary Kevin McAleenan issued guidance to all DHS employees that "DHS does not profile, target, or discriminate against any individual for exercising his or her First Amendment rights." - 83.
+On September 30, 2021, then-Secretary of Homeland Security Alejandro Mayorkas issued guidance to ICE providing that "[a] noncitizen's exercise of their First Amendment rights. . . should never be a factor in deciding to take enforcement action." - 84.
+ICE Policy 11022.1, "Detainee Transfers," prohibits the transfer of individuals from one Field Office's area of responsibility to another if, inter alia, they have immediate family, an attorney of record, pending or ongoing removal proceedings within the area, or if they have been granted bond or scheduled for a bond hearing, unless a Field Office Director or their designee deems the transfer necessary for one of the seven specific reasons identified in the policy.

-- 92. On September 30, 2021, then-Secretary of Homeland Security Alejandro Mayorkas issued guidance to ICE providing that "[a] noncitizen's exercise of their First Amendment rights . . . should never be a factor in deciding to take enforcement action." - 93.
-ICE Policy 11022.1, "Detainee Transfers," prohibits the transfer of individuals from one Field Office's area of responsibility to another if, inter alia, they have immediate family, an attorney of record, pending or ongoing removal proceedings within the area, or if they have been granted bond or scheduled for a bond hearing, unless a Field Office Director or their designee deems the transfer necessary for one of the seven specific reasons identified in the policy. - 94.
-The policy states that "[t]he Immigration Officer will conduct a review to determine whether any of these factors exist.
-Before a transfer is made in a case where one or more of these factors exist, the transfer must be approved at the Assistant Field Office Director level or higher, and the reasons for the transfer must be documented in the detainee's A-File." - 95.
-The policy also states that ICE is required to notify the attorney of record that the individual "is being transferred and include the reason for the transfer and the name, location, and telephone number of the new facility as soon as practicable on the day of the transfer, but in no circumstances later than twenty-four (24) hours after the transfer occurs." - 96.
+85. The policy states that "[t]he Immigration Officer will conduct a review to determine whether any of these factors exist.
+Before a transfer is made in a case where one or more of these factors exist, the transfer must be approved at the Assistant Field Office Director level or higher, and the reasons for the transfer must be documented in the detainee's A-File."

+- 86. The policy also states that ICE is required to notify the attorney of record that the individual "is being transferred and include the reason for the transfer and the name, location, and telephone number of the new facility as soon as practicable on the day of the transfer, but in no circumstances later than twenty-four (24) hours after the transfer occurs." - 87.
 Additionally, ICE Directive 11064.3, "Interests of Noncitizen Parents and Legal Guardians of Minor Children or Incapacitated Adults" requires the Field Office Director to refrain from transferring detained noncitizens outside of the Field Office's area of responsibility where their child or children are located unless dictated by exceptional circumstances or court order.
-Even when transfer is dictated, the Field Office Director must place the noncitizen as close as practicable to the minor child or children.
+Even when transfer is dictated, the Field Office Director must place the noncitizen as close as practicable to the minor child or children. - 88.
+At the time of his transfer to Louisiana and then Texas, Dr. Khan Suri had a wife and three young children, and an attorney of record, in Virginia. - 89.
+Upon information and belief, there was no justification provided for the transfers to Louisiana and Texas, and the transfers were not necessary.
+Virginia has two large, dedicated ICE facilities, Farmville Detention Center and Caroline Detention Facility, with collectively over 900 beds.